filipsobol/sonda/docs/configuration.md

 Determines whether to include the source maps of the assets in the report to visualize which parts of the code contribute to the final asset size.

+See the [Used code](/features/used-code) section for more information.

-::: warning ⚠️ Be cautious when sharing the report Enabling this option will significantly increase the report size and include it in the **source code** of the assets.
-If you work with proprietary code, be cautious when sharing the report.
+::: danger ⚠️ Be careful when sharing the report with the `sources` option enabled Enabling this option will significantly increase the size of the report and include it in the **source code** of the assets.
+If you are working with proprietary code, be careful who you share the report with.
 :::

 ### `gzip`